Garden Renovation Costs

 Garden Renovation Costs (Supply Only)

+Doing this will cut down your labour costs, leaving you with supply costs only.
 There aren't many expensive supply costs, but you will need quite a few tools to complete a garden renovation project.
-As a result, before you start thinking about what you'll be doing and what you'll need to finish your job.

 Additional Garden Renovation Costs